cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

    b.
 Convert the raw data into iCalendar format by running vzic as follows:
       ``vzic --pure --olson-dir <location-of-raw-data>``

-      This will create a zoneinfo/ subdirectory in your current location (preferably tools/vzic/).
+      This will create a zoneinfo/ subdirectory in your current location (which should be `tools/vzic/`).

    c.
 Merge new/updated iCalendar data into the configdir/zoneinfo/ directory
       by running vzic-merge.pl in your current location:
       ``vzic-merge.pl``

-5. Rebuild the Cyrus zoneinfo index by running :cyrusman:`ctl_zoneinfo(8)` as follows:
+5. Rebuild the Cyrus zoneinfo index by running :cyrusman:`ctl_zoneinfo(8)` as
+   follows:
    ``ctl_zoneinfo -r <version-string>``

    where <version-string> describes the recently downloaded time zone data (e.g. "IANA Time Zone Database v.2013h").

 6. Check that the zoneinfo index database and all iCalendar data files/links are readable by the cyrus user.